albertintech/apai/docs/congress/cmf/integration-analysis.md

 - In a two-party duopoly, proportional procedure threatens whoever currently holds power.
 They have no incentive to share.
 - In a multi-party environment, every faction knows they may find themselves frozen out under winner-take-all procedure.
 Fair rules become insurance.

-FEMA creates the multi-party conditions.
+CEMA creates the multi-party conditions.
 The OCP provides the infrastructure those conditions require.
 Each reform makes the other both more necessary and more politically sustainable.

 The institutional architecture reinforces this logic at a structural level.
-FEMA's independence protections for the Electoral Science Office and its districting functions ensure that the electoral rules producing multi-party outcomes cannot be manipulated by incumbents.
+CEMA's independence protections for the Electoral Science Office and its districting functions ensure that the electoral rules producing multi-party outcomes cannot be manipulated by incumbents.
 The OCP's tenure-protected procedural staff ensure that the procedural rules governing multi-party governance cannot be subverted by whoever temporarily holds the gavel.
 Both acts build professional, insulated institutions that prevent democratic competition from being rigged by the competitors -- one on the electoral side, the other on the procedural side.
 The parallel architecture means that neither the inputs to Congress (who gets elected) nor the operations of Congress (how they govern) can be captured by a single faction.

 This is not utopian aspiration.
 Every other advanced democracy has procedural infrastructure preventing the abuses Americans accept as normal.
 Many have proportional allocation systems making coalition governance routine.
 This architecture simply builds the institutions that make functionality possible -- bringing American legislative procedure into alignment with international best practices.